-0.1 G' '.
-G N 1 () 15-17001

-9th Circuit Case Number(s) 15-17043
+9th Circuit Case Number(s) 15-17001 15-17043

-NOTE: To secure your input, you ou should print the filled-in form to PDF (File > Print > PDF Printer/Creator).
+NOTE: To secure your input, you should print the filled-in form to PDF (File > Print > PDF Printer/Creator).

-When All Case Partici CERTIFICATE OF SERVICE pants are Registered for the Appellate CM/ECF System nically filed the foregoing with the Clerk of the Court for the als for the Ninth Circuit by using the appellate CM/ECF system.
-I certify that all participants i accomplished by the appellat n the case are registered CM/ECF users and that service will be the CM/ECF system.
-Signature (use "s/" format) s/ Christina A. Swarns I hereby certify that I electron United States Court of Appear on (date) CERTIFICATE OF SERVICE icipants are Registered for the Appellate CM/ECF System nically filed the foregoing with the Clerk of the Court for the als for the Ninth Circuit by using the appellate CM/ECF system CM/ECF system. are registered CM/ECF users will be served by the appellate have mailed the foregoing do the participants in the case are not registered CM/ECF users.
-I becument by First-Class Mail, postage prepaid, or have dispatched it arrier for delivery within 3 calendar days to the following Signature (use "s/" format)
+CERTIFICATE OF SERVICE When All Case Participants are Registered for the Appellate CM/ECF System I hereby certify that I electronically filed the foregoing with the Clerk of the Court for the United States Court of Appeals for the Ninth Circuit by using the appellate CM/ECF system on (date) April 27, 2016.
+I certify that all participants in the case are registered CM/ECF users and that service will be accomplished by the appellate CM/ECF system.
+Signature (use "s/" format) s/ Christina A. Swarns CERTIFICATE OF SERVICE When Not All Case Participants are Registered for the Appellate CM/ECF System

+I hereby certify that I electronically filed the foregoing with the Clerk of the Court for the United States Court of Appeals for the Ninth Circuit by using the appellate CM/ECF system on (date)

+Participants in the case who are registered CM/ECF users will be served by the appellate CM/ECF system.

+I further certify that some of the participants in the case are not registered CM/ECF users.
+I have mailed the foregoing document by First-Class Mail, postage prepaid, or have dispatched it to a third party commercial carrier for delivery within 3 calendar days to the following non-CM/ECF participants: